google/horologist/docs/media-ui.md

 ## State

 This library also provides a [state][state package] package with a [PlayerUiState][playeruistate] and its own UI [models][state models package] to represent the state of common components that are displayed on a player screen.
 They can be used with your own ViewModel implementation or with the [PlayerViewModel][playerviewmodel] provided.

+There is a guide on the usage of the stateful `PlayScreen` [here][stateful playerscreen guide].

 ## Demo app